floragunncom/search-guard-docs/_content/_docs_signals/how_it_works.md

 ## Log file analysis example

 Assume you are ingesting log files from production systems to Elasticsearch.
-The most typical usecase is to use Signals to detect an unusual amount of errors.
+The most typical use case is to use Signals to detect an unusual amount of errors.

 You can use Signals to:

-* run an aggregation periodically on the logs index that counts the amount of errors in the last 5 minutes
+* run an aggregation periodically on the logs index that counts the number of errors in the last 5 minutes
 * implement a condition that checks whether the error level is above a certain threshold
 * if the condition is met, send out notifications via Email or Slack to inform your DevOps team.